azat-co/practicalnode/chapter5/chapter5.md

 }
 ```

 For the admin page to function, we need to add some AJAX-iness in the form of the `js/admin.js` file under the `public` folder.
+(I don't know why I keep calling HTTP requests done with the XHR object, the AJAX calls since AJAX is Asynchronous JavaScript And XML and no one is using XML anymore.)

-In this file, we use `ajaxSetup` to configure all requests:
+In this file, we use `ajaxSetup` to configure all requests because these configs will be used in many requests.
+Most importantly, `withCredentials` will send the cookies which is needed for admin authentication.

 ```js
 $.ajaxSetup({